avera1988/Genome_Assembly_lecture/Doc/IDBA.md

 Sample_ID	Genome	Contigs	Mean	Median	N50	Largest	GC(%)	N_count	N(%)	Gap_count
 contig.fa	3722537	313	11893	847	72960	219803	30.45		0.00	0
 ```
+*~ means /home/ dome directory, maybe you need to indicate where the Scripts folder is located in your computer*

 These are the basic stats.
 Also using a more complex scritp from https://github.com/sanger-pathogens/assembly-stats/ we can detect all Nx parameters
 ```console